 Over the past year I’ve grown to see the absolute insanity of following the news on normal news sites like CNN or Fox News.
 You might be thinking that I have no clue what is going on in the world.
 I do value being an educated person who knows about world events.

 I have a secret weapon that helps me get this insight into the world without driving myself crazy day to day.
-It’s a paper subscription to The Economist magazine.
-Here are seven things I love about having a paper subscription to The Economist:

 - International.
 It’s not focused on Americans only.
 I get more of an insight into the world than the typical American news outlets.